varigence/docs/bimlflex/adf-deployment/landing-area.md

 ## Configure a Landing Area By Example

 The following video walks through the common steps and considerations for creating and configuring the landing connection.
-This examples uses sample metadata to configure an appropriate Landing Area for a [Table Based Configuration](#table-based-configuration).
+This example uses sample metadata to configure an appropriate Landing Area for a [Table Based Configuration](#table-based-configuration).
 For addition details of alternate configurations refer to the [Detailed Configuration](#detailed-configuration) section.

 ![BimlFlex - Configure Azure Data Factory Landing Area](https://www.youtube.com/watch?v=fYA4yTPe4ao?rel=0&autoplay=0 "BimlFlex - Configure Azure Data Factory Landing Area")